 Let’s be honest.
-Accounting can often takes the back seat in the average church.
-Most don’t have a big paid staff with a trained accountant that can devote their day to bookkeeping.
-This is unfortunate because the fact is, your bookkeeping is one of the most important parts of running an organization.
+Accounting can often take the back seat in the average church.
+Most don’t have a big paid staff with a trained accountant who can devote their day to bookkeeping.
+This is unfortunate because the fact is your bookkeeping is one of the most important parts of running an organization.
 However, there are great church accounting services out there that can make your job easier.

 Church accounting services and what outsourcing means for your organization